blackflux/js-gardener/README.md

 - `projectUpdate`: Install dependencies exactly as specified in package.json
 - `eslint`: Ensure code is according to [best eslint practises](lib/conf/eslint.json)
 - `yamllint`: Ensure yaml files are passing lint
-- `depcheck`: Ensure all installed dependencies are used
+- `depused`: Ensure all installed dependencies are used
 - `checkDependencies`: Ensure dependencies are installed as specified in package.json
 - `mocha_istanbul`: Run tests in `test` folder and force 100% coverage